 - 1 tablespoon garlic

 - 1 quart whole milk

 - 2 bay leaves

 - Zest from 1 lemon

-Preheat the oven to 325°F. In a dutch oven, heat the 2 tablespoons of oil or lard.
-Add the tied up roast and brown it on all sides, about 10 minutes total.
-5 minutes into the browning, add the chopped garlic and let it brown alongside the meat.
+Preheat oven to 325°F (160°C).
+In a Dutch oven, heat 2 tablespoons of oil or lard.
+Add tied up roast and brown it on all sides, about 10 minutes total.
+5 minutes into the browning, add chopped garlic and let it brown alongside meat.

-Remove the meat from the pot and pour off all but 1 teaspoon of the fat.
-Add the milk, bay leaves, lemon juice and zest.
-Bring the mixture to a oil, deglazing the pot.
-Return the roast to the pot, placing the skin side up.
-Cover the pot and braise in the oven for 1 hour.
-Remove the cover and braise for 30 minutes longer, or until the internal temperature of the roast registers around 160 to 170°F. The skin on the roast should be golden brown and crisp.
+Remove meat from pot and pour off all but 1 teaspoon of fat.
+Add milk, bay leaves, lemon juice, and zest.
+Bring mixture to a boil.
+Return roast to pot, placing skin side up.
+Cover pot and braise in oven for 1 hour.
+Remove cover and braise for 30 minutes longer, or until internal temperature of roast registers around 160 (71°C) to 170°F (77°C).
+The skin on the roast should be golden brown and crisp.

-Remove the roast from the pot and place it into a saute pan or hotel pan.
-Place the roast under the broiler for 30 seconds to 1 minute, to further crisp up the skin.
+Remove roast from pot and place it into a sauté pan or hotel pan.
+Place roast under broiler for 30 seconds to 1 minute, to further crisp up skin.

-5. In the meantime, reduce the sauce: Take the braising milk in the pot and place it on top of the stove.
-Simmer the sauce for 5 to 7 minutes, until the sauce has formed light-brown curds.
-Remove the bay leaves.
+In the meantime, reduce sauce: Take braising milk in pot and place it on top of stove.
+Simmer sauce for 5 to 7 minutes, until sauce has formed light-brown curds.
+Remove bay leaves.